0x4r45h/habits/README.md

 # Habits

-This repository is a very simple smart contract that helps users to build good habits by force! it is written in AssemblyScript contracts targeting the NEAR platform.
+This repository is a very simple smart contract that helps users to build up good habits by force! it is written in AssemblyScript contracts targeting the NEAR platform.

 ## Concept